SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ## <a name="intro"></a>Introduction

-Cumulocity Cockpit can be used in many industrial areas, including:
+The Cumulocity Cockpit can be used in many industrial areas, including:

 * Condition monitoring